Prashi-Devops/nodes/read.md

 If there are changes to the Integration Deploy Utilities package used for API Deployment this step should be performed *before* deploying the APIs.

-Create a json file with the following naming convention: integrationDeployUtilities-\<release_version>.json and place it in the [`track/release/pdxc/integration-deploy-utilities`](https://github.dxc.com/Platform-DXC/integration-api/tree/master/track/release/pdxc/integration-deploy-utilities) folder in the `integration-api/master` branch.
+Add the latest version release api-specification in integrationDeployUtilities.json and place it in the [`track/release/pdxc/integration-deploy-utilities`](https://github.dxc.com/Platform-DXC/integration-api/tree/master/track/release/pdxc/integration-deploy-utilities) folder in the `integration-api/master` branch.

-Example:  `integrationDeployUtilities_1.0.1.json`
+Example:  `integrationDeployUtilities.json`

 Note that when creating the track/release file there will be no files listed in the `api_bundle` field as shown in the example below.